Lake Superior State University is committed to making individuals with disabilities full participants in it's programs, services and activities.

 - No resource room or special education classes.

-- Colleges rely on diagnostic information to assist students but do not use the IEP process.
+- Colleges rely on diagnostic information to assist students but do not use an IEP process.

 - Documentation requirements vary from one institution to another.
 It is important to become informed as to what is required at each.